imteekay/machine-learning-research/machine-learning.md

 - In random forests, the trees are once again grown independently on random samples of the observations.
 However, each split on each tree is performed using a random subset of the features, thereby decorre- lating the trees, and leading to a more thorough exploration of model space relative to bagging.
 - In boosting, we only use the original data, and do not draw any ran- dom samples.
 The trees are grown successively, using a “slow” learn- ing approach: each new tree is fit to the signal that is left over from the earlier trees, and shrunken down before it is used.
 - In BART, we once again only make use of the original data, and we grow the trees successively.
 However, each tree is perturbed in order to avoid local minima and achieve a more thorough exploration of the model space.

+### Neural Networks

+- Activation functions
+  - Why do we need activation functions?
+    - Using a linear activation function or no activation, the model is just a linear regression
+    - If using a linear activation function, the forward prop will be a linear combination leading to an output similar to a linear regression

 ## Mathematics